Application Openings & Enrollment Deadlines for Fall 2023 Start Date

 Confidential Teacher Evaluation Forms

 Confidential Teacher Evaluation Forms are required for each student.
-Various forms are required, depending on what program and grade your student is applying for, so please follow the instructions below for the grade and program you are applying for.
+Various forms are required, depending on what program and grade your student is applying for, so please follow the instructions below.
 Note that if teacher evaluations do not give us the academic information we need regarding your student, the Admissions Board may ask for additional references.

-PK3, PK4, & Full Time K Applicants: If your rising PK or K child has previously attended preschool or daycare, we require TWO Teacher Evaluation Forms to be completed by their current/most recent teachers.
-If your rising PK or K child has not previously attended preschool or daycare, we only require ONE Teacher Evaluation form.
-This ONE form should be completed by a teacher or person who has observed your child in a group setting (other than a relative).
-Examples of who may fill out this form include: Church childcare leaders, Sunday School Teachers, Children’s Choir Directors, Art Teachers, Sports/Dance Coaches, etc. Provide the "Teacher Evaluation Form" link (found here) to each teacher within 24 hours of completing the Admissions Application.
+PK3, PK4, TK, & Full Time K Applicants: TWO Teacher Evaluation Forms are required from their current/most recent teachers.
+Examples of who may fill out this form include: Church childcare leaders, Sunday School Teachers, Preschool Teacher, Art Teachers, Sports/Dance Coaches, etc. If you do not have two individuals who have observed your child in a group setting one reference may come from a family friend who knows your child well (not a relative).
+Provide the "Teacher Evaluation Form" link (found here) to each teacher within 24 hours of completing the Admissions Application.
 Ask the Teacher to complete the form within 72 hours.

 Full Time 1st-6th Grade Applicants: TWO Teacher Evaluation Forms are required from your child's most recent school teachers who have taught your child in their core subjects (ex. math, reading, & language arts).
 One Teacher Evaluation Form must be completed by your child’s most recent/current teacher.
 If your child does not have a second current teacher who has taught a core subject, then the second Teacher Evaluation Form must be completed by a second teacher or person (other than a relative) who knows the applicant well and has observed him/her regularly in a structured educational setting.
 This may be a non-core subject, only if necessary.
 Examples include teachers of subject areas like Science, History, PE, After School Care, a teacher from ONE grade level before, etc. Provide the "Teacher Evaluation Form" link (found here) to each teacher within 24 hours of completing the Admissions Application.
 Ask the Teacher to complete the form within 72 hours.

-4. Hybrid Model 7th-11th Grade Applicants: TWO Teacher Evaluation Forms are required from the most recent teachers who have taught your child in an academic setting.
+4. Hybrid Model 7th-8th Grade Applicants: TWO Teacher Evaluation Forms are required from your child's most recent school teachers who have taught your child in their core subjects (ex. math, reading, & language arts).
 If your child is coming from a homeschool environment, one Teacher Evaluation Form is filled out by the homeschool parent who teaches the child on a regular basis.
 The second Teacher Evaluation Form is filled out by an adult (non-family member) who regularly observes the child in a group setting (preferably an academic setting such as a co-op teacher).
 A private tutor is also acceptable for homeschool families.
 Provide the Teacher Evaluation Form" link (found here) to each teacher within 24 hours of completing the Admissions Application.
 Ask the Teacher to complete the form within 72 hours.**

 **If your child is NOT coming directly out of a full time homeschool environment (homeschooled for at least the past 3 months), BOTH Teacher Evals will need to be completed by the most recent academic teachers from your child's previous school.